 At the fourth annual Middle & High School Dance Festival on October 13-14, 2018, Piedmont freshmen, Ava Guest and Claire Dennis, performed at the Blumenthal Performing Arts Knight Theater during the Festival.
 Last year, only 9 student performances were chosen with submissions coming from throughout the southeast.
 Piedmont had multiple winners in Keep Gastonia Beautiful’s 2018 Recycled Art Contest.
 For a decade, Piedmont’s band and chorus have received the highest score of superior at festivals and Music Performance Adjudication.

-Head of School, Jennifer Purdee, was honored for a second time as a Paul Harris Fellow at Rotary on Monday, May 21st.
+Head of School, Jennifer Killen, was honored for a second time as a Paul Harris Fellow at Rotary on Monday, May 21st.
 The Paul Harris Fellow program recognizes individuals who contribute to The Rotary Foundation of Rotary International.
-Mrs. White and Mrs. Purdee were nominated for the Gaston Gazette’s Best of Gaston.
+Mrs. White and Mrs. Killen were nominated for the Gaston Gazette’s Best of Gaston.

 Students Kindergarten through 12th grade hear a message on character each Monday morning.
 Each month, Piedmont takes time to honor students who reflect excellent character.
 In 2018, a senator saw this in the paper and wrote each student a letter sharing how proud she was of the students honored for their excellent character.